 Hot Fudge Brownie Cheesecake

-- Have all the ingredients at room temperature, especially the cream cheese, but including the eggs, cream and/or sour cream depending on your recipe.
+- PRO-Tip: Have all the ingredients at room temperature, especially the cream cheese, but including the eggs, cream, and/or sour cream depending on your recipe.
 This will help ensure a smooth batter.
-Just take them out of the refrigerator about an hour before you plan to start mixing.
+Just take them out of the refrigerator for about an hour or two before you plan to start mixing.

 - When you add in the eggs, mix them in one at a time and only until just combined.

-- Baking in a water bath, or bain marie, can help prevent the top from cracking.
+- PRO-Tip: Baking in a water bath, or bain-marie, can help prevent the top from cracking.
 But when you are topping the finished cheesecake with fudge sauce, sour cream, lemon curd, etc, any cracks will not be noticeable.

 - My fudgy brownie recipe* or your favorite box mix